 Exceptional Student Education

-The mission of Exceptional Student Education (ESE) is to provide quality services that support effective learning opportunities for all exceptional children.
+The mission of the Pinellas County Schools (PCS), Exceptional Student Education (ESE) is to provide quality services that support effective learning opportunities for all exceptional children.
 Pinellas County Schools serves approximately 13,800 students with disabilities and 9,400 students who are gifted.Students ages 3-21 who meet eligibility requirements receive special education services, which include, but are not limited to, educational, vocational and behavioral support.
 Services meet the needs of eligible students while allowing access to general education instruction with non-disabled peers to the maximum extent appropriate for each student.

 Parents of Exceptional Education Students: A Letter from our Executive Director, Exceptional Student Education, Lynne Mowatt.
 (Posted 3/30/2020.)

 NEW- Parent's Toolbox - Back to School-Transition and Guidance: Transition & Guidance Live Binder (Posted 8/13/2020).

 Pinellas County Schools provides AIM as a component of the provision of a free and appropriate public education under the Individuals with Disabilities Education Act (IDEA).
 For more information regarding AIM, Learning Ally, Bookshare and NIMAC, please click on the following link: AIM memo